kavia-common/library-manager-47836-47845/library_frontend/README.md

 If you see "Blocked request.
 This host is not allowed." ensure the preview hostname is allowed in Vite.
 This project:

 - Hardcodes the preview host: `vscode-internal-34023-qa.qa01.cloud.kavia.ai`
+- Allows wildcard domain: `*.cloud.kavia.ai`
 - Reads optional `ALLOWED_HOSTS` env (comma-separated) to augment the allowlist.
 - Enables `server.host = true` and `strictPort = true` for consistent binding.
 - Sets HMR client port from `HMR_CLIENT_PORT` or `NUXT_PUBLIC_PORT` when present.
+- Sets `server.origin` and HMR `host` to the external preview host when detected/configured.

 Examples:
 ```bash